rohan-deshpande/trux/docs/usage/react.md

 ## Disconnecting

 If a component is going to be unmounted from the DOM, you must disconnect it from any stores it is connected to within the `componentWillUnmount` lifecycle method.
-If you do not, then if you update the store at a later time, React will throw errors because the connected component will no longer exist.
+If you fail to do this, updating a store at a point in time after unmounting will cause React to throw errors because the connected component no longer exists.

 Since you set a `truxid` for your component when it mounted, disconnecting is as simple as just calling a single method from the store